4. ETHICAL IMPLICATIONS: HOW TERMINOLOGY SHAPES PRACTICE

 7.4.3 Own Your Role as Field Creator

-Recognize your agency: You are not passively receiving relationship from AI.
+Recognize your agency: You are not passively receiving relationships from AI.
 You are:

 Initiating the depth through your presence